Claireokoro/Automobile-EDA-Project/README.md

 Remember to replace the placeholder images with actual images of your visualizations and findings.
 This README structure provides an organized and informative overview of your project.
 There are some data visualizations involved.

-# About the Dataset

-This data set contains information about autobiles which has 29 columns and 201 rows.

 # Conclusion: Important Variables